 Is gaslighting illegal?

-In April of this year, a bill outlawing psychological abuse in relationships was passed in the Dáil.
+In 2019, a bill outlawing psychological abuse in relationships was passed in the Dáil.

 The act of "coercive control" being recognised as a serious offence follows an annual report from Women's Aid Ireland which revealed 10,281 disclosures of emotional abuse and 1,443 of financial abuse alongside 3,502 disclosures of physical abuse and 607 of sexual abuse in 2017.

 Martin says she hopes this move will lead to more training for Gardaí, court personnel and judges so that they are better able to identify the signs of emotional abuse in domestic violence situations.

 "There is a need to up the capacity of people who are going to respond to somebody who is experiencing coercive control.
 The danger with something like coercive control is that people look at it and think it's all very vague.

 "There are women who have been killed and there was never any physical violence there was just emotional abuse - the only reason I say 'just' is because people tend to dismiss it - and people end up being killed, maybe when they try to separate.

 "It's really important that state agencies take these things seriously and realise that you don't always need a bruise to be abused."

 What can you do if you witness or experience gaslighting?

 According to Martin, talking about the situation and reaching out to Women's Aid is the best thing to do if you are the subject or the witness of emotional abuse.